What is a cookie?

-Some page on our site use Disqus functionality to allow you to leave comments on the page.
+Some pages on our site use Disqus functionality to allow you to leave comments on the page.
 Pages that have the Disqus functionality will place cookies on your computer after you have visited.
 For more information please visit the Disqus website (opens in new window).

 When you click on social sharing buttons on our pages, the site you are sharing to will set a cookie.
 Action on Hearing Loss does not control these cookies, and you should check the privacy and cookie policies of the relevant sites for further information.
 For example:

 - Facebook – if you click on the link to share content to Facebook, a cookie will be stored on your computer by Facebook.

 - Twitter – if you share content using the Twitter functionality, a cookie will be stored on your computer by Twitter.

 Cookies which help us to get value for money from advertising